tonyseel/advertorial/_posts/2016-08-20-creditsforgood.md

 > Ted Rood, a senior loan officer in St. Louis, says he has seen credit scores jump as much as 100 points as a result of this approach.

-He says, by knowing, understanding and utilizing your legal rights you can begin taking the steps of regain the good credit you once had and reward yourself with the confidence necessary to rebuild your financial independence and freedom.
+By knowing, understanding and utilizing your legal rights you can begin taking the steps of regain the good credit you once had and reward yourself with the confidence necessary to rebuild your financial independence and freedom.
 Of course you must protect your new credit report with honesty, integrity, and common sense.

 *The truth is that your creditors and the credit bureaus have been swapping information about you behind your back for a long time.*